 “Um, no,” I replied.
 This one took a lot of thought and calculation!

-Colin and I are both teachers, and I have to admit, there’s something super cool about going in to your regular teaching job and thinking all the while… “We FLEW yesterday!”* So far, this article has been read by ... fans.
+2012 update: Colin and I are now married.
+I guess that date worked!* So far, this article has been read by ... fans.
 Share it around! *